Table of Contents

 Today, gadgets like smartphones and the Internet of Things (IoT), the Metaverse, and other technologies force entrepreneurs to see things from different perspectives.
 If you are resistant to adopting Web 3.0, the digital natives are going to crush you like a sandcastle.
 Things like augmented and virtual reality, blockchain, 3d printing, cloud computing, and geospatial technologies are vital and need time to adopt.

 On the other hand, the timeless war of man versus machine persists.
 The keyboard warriors can’t save underperforming old-school businessmen from being crushed by machines.
 The interventions of machines are not just limited to the processes of industrial automation like manufacturing and handling of goods in logistics but even the marketing has become fully digital and automated.
 The cyber-physical world is becoming more and more efficient every day.

 There are trends that are purely consumer-centric in nature.
-For example, there could be a cultural evolution and change of mindset which obviously takes a little time to evolve but has a substantial impact on business operations.
-In many cultures, consumers have a continuous desire to try new things and new experiences for which you will have to develop new products and services.
-Digitalization of several activities among customers is also a significant aspect that forces you to upgrade your craft of doing business on regular basis.
+For example, there could be a organizational culture evolution and change of mindset which obviously takes a little time to evolve but has a substantial impact on business operations.
+In many cultures, consumers have a continuous desire to try new things and new experiences for which they will have to develop new products and services.
+Digitalization of several key activities among customers is also a significant aspect that forces you to upgrade your craft of doing business on a regular basis.

 Dynamic Mega Trends

 There are some trends that are not only big but are evolving every time.
 We refer to them as dynamic megatrends.
 Some examples of these trends include cybercrimes and security risks.
 Longevity of career because of intervention of automation.
 This is when the term “career” gets an entirely new meaning.
 It has given an extra life of 10 to 20 years to the next-generation workforce.
 Now there is continuous learning with career shifts.